 Colorado statutes and ACWWA's financial policies require an annual budget that is balanced.
-A balanced budget is one in which the budget has sufficient projected revenues to equal anticipated expenditures.
+A balanced budget is one in which the budget has sufficient projected revenues and available resources to equal anticipated expenditures.
 Throughout the budget development process, projected revenue estimates are updated and compared against proposed expenditures.

-ACWWA developed a series of revenue and expenditure assumptions, based on current and projected economic indicators, and historical trends.
-Expenditure and Revenue collection history for the last five years and information supplied by various departments were used to determine revenue sources and uses.
+ACWWA developed a series of revenue and expenditure assumptions, based on current and projected economic indicator, and historical trends.
+Expenditure and revenue collection history for the last two years and information supplied by various departments were used to determine revenue sources and uses.